BATBlondes Against TrumpWoman-owned politics. Receipts are not optional.

 The live themes staining the visual mood

-Lines that travel
+Lines that hold

 Reader fantasy